TradeTrust/documentation/docs/tutorial/verifiable-documents/ethereum/dns-proof.md

 ```

 > Note that it can take some time for the record to be correctly propagated to the DNS, even though it usually takes 10 to 15s.

+> Take note that the dns entry is temporary and will be wiped out within a few days